Ezetorc/vibe-page/README.md

 # 🌍 Vibe - Social Network

-**Vibe** is a modern social network project designed to practice API development, database management, and frontend implementation.
+**Vibe** is a social network project designed to practice API development, database management, and frontend implementation.

 ## 🚀 Features

 ✅ User authentication (signup/login)
 ✅ Create, edit, and delete posts
-✅ Like and comment on posts
+✅ Like and comment on posts and comments
+✅ Customize your profile

 ## 🛠️ Built With